Bulman Road Multi-Use Pathway

-The multi-use pathway is strategically located to service students, staff, faculty and visitors of the University and provide a safe and convenient passage to the campus.
 The new off-highway pathway will support and encourage safe pedestrian and cycling, while reducing vehicle dependency and green house gas emissions.

 Schedule and Budget